Michael Howard: Early life

-Howard was born Michael Hecht in Gorseinon, Swansea, son of Bernat Hecht (died 1966), who was born in Romania and came to Britain in 1939, and Hilda (née Kershion), who had lived in Wales from the age of six months where her father was a draper at Llanelli.
+Howard was born Michael Hecht in Gorseinon, Swansea, son of Bernat Hecht (died 1966), who was born in Romania and came to Britain in 1939, and Hilda (née Kershion), who had lived in Wales from the age of six months where her father was a draper in Llanelli.
 She was a cousin of the Landy family who had helped Bernat Hecht come to Britain.
 Both of Howard's parents were from Jewish families.
 Howard's grandmother was murdered at Auschwitz.

 Bernat Hecht was a synagogue cantor who worked for his wife's family drapery business, later establishing himself as a prominent local businessman, owning three shops in Llanelli.
 When Howard was six, his parents became naturalised as British subjects and the family name was changed to Howard.

 Howard passed his eleven-plus exam in 1952 and then attended Llanelli Boys' Grammar School.
 He joined the Young Conservatives at age 15.
 He gained a place at Peterhouse, Cambridge, where he was President of the Cambridge Union in 1962.
-After taking a 2:1 in the first part of the economics tripos, he switched to law and graduated with a 2:2 in 1962.
+After taking an upper second in the first part of the Economics tripos, he switched to law and graduated with a lower second in 1962.

-He was one of a cluster of Conservative students at Cambridge University around this time, sometimes referred to as the "Cambridge Mafia", many of whom held high government office under Margaret Thatcher and John Major (see: Cambridge University Conservative Association).
+Howard was one of a cluster of Conservative students at Cambridge University around this time, sometimes referred to as the "Cambridge Mafia", many of whom held high government office under Margaret Thatcher and John Major (see: Cambridge University Conservative Association).
 According to Kenneth Clarke, Howard briefly defected to the Labour Party in 1961 in protest against the former's invitation to Oswald Mosley to speak to the CUCA.
-He had rejoined the Conservatives by next year.
+He had rejoined the Conservatives by the next year.

-Howard was called to the Bar at the Inner Temple in 1964 and specialised in employment and planning law.
-He continued his career at the Bar, becoming a practising Queen's Counsel in 1982 (unlike some barrister-MPs who were awarded the title as an honorific despite no longer practising at the Bar).
+Howard was called to the bar at the Inner Temple in 1964 and specialised in employment and planning law.
+He continued his career at the Bar, becoming a practising Queen's Counsel in 1982 (unlike some barrister-MPs who were automatically entitled, as Members of Parliament, to a 'courtesy' appointment as Queen's Counsel until the 1990s).

 In the late 1960s Howard gained promotion within the Bow Group, becoming Chairman in April 1970.
 At the Conservative Party conference in October 1970, he made a notable speech commending the government for attempting to curb trade union power and also called for state aid to strikers' families to be reduced or stopped altogether, a policy which the Thatcher government pursued over a decade later.

 In the 1970s, Howard was a leading advocate of British membership of the Common Market (EEC) and served on the board of the cross-party Britain in Europe group.